ssiwan/KARMA/README.md

 #### Initial Product Backlog

-Based on our user-centered research and the prototype requirements from the RFI, we identified the following as epics for our initial product backlog.
+Based on our user-centered research and the prototype requirements, we identified the following as epics for our initial product backlog.

 1. Login to the application so that content can be tailored for a particular user.
 1. Create and edit knowledge articles for sharing with other users